 At Living Wellness Medical Center, we’re proud to work with highly trained naturopathic doctors who are experienced in treating both men and women.
 We also understand men’s health issues and concerns, especially as you age.

-If you have concerns about your prostate health, schedule a free 10-minute consultation with one of our naturopathic doctors to find out how we can help you.
-Click here or call 480-588-6856.
+If you have concerns about your prostate health, schedule a free brief meet and greet with one of our naturopathic doctors to find out how we can help you.
+Call 480-588-6856 to schedule.

 The prostate is a walnut-sized gland located between the bladder and the penis.
 The prostate is just in front of the rectum; this is why a digital rectal exam is the best way for your doctor to palpate the size of your prostate during your annual health check.
 The urethra runs through the center of the prostate from the bladder to the penis, letting urine flow out of the body.
 This is why you may have difficulty with urination if you have an enlarged prostate.